-- Business operations: Sports teams and sports leagues, no matter how big or small the operations, still are businesses and need to be run like businesses.
+- Business operations: Sports teams and sports leagues, no matter how big or small the operations, still are businesses and need to be as such.
 This means they will need accountants, bookkeepers, administrators, and more.
 At the highest levels, those who work with numbers need to be adept at understanding specific issues like salary caps and professional contracts.
 At the lowest levels, experience with fundraising and getting by with limited resources is valuable.

 - Sports management: This is a broad category can range from high school athletic directors all the way up to the general managers of major professional sports franchises.
 It also includes agents who represent athletes, and it's not uncommon for them to have law degrees.

 - Marketing/public relations: To sell tickets, sports teams need to compete with other entertainment options in their markets in addition to other sports teams.
 Marketing a team and its players is a big part of this, and experienced marketing professionals can make it happen.